CriticalFlaw/FlawBOT/.github/README.md

 ---

 ### Installation
-1. [Download the latest version of **flawbot.zip**][releases-link].
+1. Install [.NET Core 7.0 Runtime for **console apps**][runtime-link].
-2. Extract downloaded file contents into a separate folder.
+2. [Download the latest version of **flawbot.zip**][releases-link].
-3. Modify the included **config.json** file with your [API tokens][tokens-link].
+3. Extract downloaded file contents into a separate folder.
-4. Open the command prompt and start the bot by entering: `dotnet FlawBOT.dll`
+4. Modify the included **config.json** file with your [API tokens][tokens-link].
-   * In case of errors, install the [.NET Core 7.0 Runtime for **console apps**][runtime-link].
+5. Open the command prompt and start the bot by entering: `dotnet FlawBOT.dll`

 ### Commands
-There are multiple commands modules available in FlawBOT.
+There are multiple commands available in FlawBOT.
 Manage your Discord server, call popular public APIs or play music in your voice channel.

 [Click here for the full command documentation][commands-link].

 ### API Tokens
 To get the most out of FlawBOT's commands, modify the included **config.json** file with the required API tokens.

 [Click here for the full list of API tokens and where to find them.][tokens-link]

 <!-- MARKDOWN LINKS -->